maximilian-krauss/metaphor/README.md

 * Soundcloud
 * Spotify (playlists)

+## Demo
+You can try metaphor here: https://metaphor-dev.herokuapp.com/ or see it in action here: https://krauss.io/music

 ## Configuration
 Environment variable | Required | Default | Description
 --- | --- | --- | ---